I just ended another Dairy Fast… so do I have Dairy… figured out?

-Based largely on this experience I went Dairy Free last fast until December.
+Based largely on this experience I went Dairy Free last fall until December.
 I added back dairy after months of being dairy free… the only difference is I took probiotics to improve my gut flora. (adding beneficial bacteria) For whatever the reason, I did not experience any symptoms that would hint at ‘dairy intolerance’.
 You can read about that experience in this post, “Diabetes Dairy and Me“.

 Based on the lack of intolerance signals… I went full throttle back into dairy.
 Drinking heavy cream in my coffee daily and eating or cooking with butter most days.
 I was eating cheese too but sporadically.